AmosOB/AmosOB/README.md

-I'm Amos Babu from Kenya.
-As a web developer and designer, I am able to effectively manage both the front and back ends of a project.
-My primary programming tools are the ReactJS library and the Laravel framework.
+I'm Amos Babu.
+As a web developer, I can effectively manage both the front and back ends of a project.
+My main programming tools are Javascript and PHP, notably the Framework ReactJS library and Laravel.
-One of the reasons I want to continue learning Python is my obvious love for its machine language.
-Because I enjoy developing web applications so much, I'm continuously learning new frameworks.
+I also program in Python, and one of the reasons I want to continue studying it is my obvious excitement for the machine language.
-Currently, I'm learning Python machine language and web development with Django.
+The whole journey of programming is learning new things and that I enjoy .